phptuts/codingwithnoah/summer-camp/day-4/robot/index.md

 Create forward and backward blocks that will spin both wheels.
 In order to do this you will have to see how off your robot is.
 You will need to see if you make it go straight by making one side have more power then the other.

+Hint: Load the program onto the robot with the 9 volt battery unplugged.
+Once the robot is on the ground plug the 9 volt battery back in.

 ## Challenge 5

 Create Right and Left blocks.
 Here you will have to use the delay block and time how long it takes the robot to turn right.

+Hint: Load the program onto the robot with the 9 volt battery unplugged.
+Once the robot is on the ground plug the 9 volt battery back in.

 ## Challenge 6